-Most people put off work because they don’t like to do it.
-And not because it’s less important.
+Most people put off complex tasks.
+And not because they’re less important.
+But only because they seem difficult.
 Bryan Tracy recommends you get unwanted work out of your way first.
 Then getting through the rest of the work becomes a breeze.

 8. Prioritize Tasks Using The Pareto Principle

 If you hate frogs like most people, the Pareto Principle is another popular way to blast through your daily task list.
 It’s also known as the 80/20 rule or the “law of the vital few.”

 According to this principle, 80% of your day’s success depends on 20% of the tasks.

 It’s tricky to identify the 20% work.
 The best way is to look at your MITs and pick one task you feel will make your day a success.
 For example, it could be an important task that provides the most value or takes up the most time.